 Her first owners were the fishermen of the J. Jorna family who were residents near Den Oever in the northern Dutch costal municipality of Wieringen.
 They christened her as “Gea Catharina” and she carried the Dutch federal registry number WR 155.
 She served as a coastal fishing and transport vessel, originally powered by a GM 6-71.

 She was sold in the mid-Eighties to a Mr. Nico Moog, a European industrialist who re-christened her as “Chica” with homeport of Hamburg.
 He undertook her lengthy planning and conversion to a motorsailer.
 This was designed by the Vripack International naval architects of Sneek in the Netherlands, with some of the work completed at the Kuipers Shipyard in the mid 1990’s, along with installation of a new Iveco six cylinder diesel.

 Her third owners proved her seaworthiness and functionality once again after purchase in the Mediterranean.
 Their leisurely six-month sailing voyage from the Canary Islands home to the San Juan Islands and Seattle took place in 2006 – 07.
 The hull was sounded prior to purchase with average thickness of 6.3 mm, and 6.8 at the waterline.
 She was then hauled in La Paz, Mexico after the trans-Atlantic crossing in 2007 and the bottom was sandblasted with 2 coats of epoxy primer and two top coats applied.

 Once in the states she received additional significant re-wiring and upgrades to the engine room electrical systems along with exterior and topsides painting.
-She has been moored in the cold, fresh water of Seattle, Washington for the past four years.
+She has been moored in the cold, fresh water of Seattle, Washington.